BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > The square brackets provide the type parameter for the value type, which is necessary when using static analysis tools like mypy.

 > The IDE cannot produce code that programmatically generates hardware.
-> In general, code offers you a lot more power than can be achieved through the GUI
+> In general, code offers you a lot more power than can be achieved through the GUI.
 >
 > However, the visualizer will run fine.